GenAI Tool Features | AI Competency Centre

 This is similar to Codex CLI except that this is an extension directly for an IDE program.
 Currently OpenAI offer Codex IDE extensions for three popular IDEs, Visual Studio Code, Cursor, and Windsurf.

-Connectors let ChatGPT securely connect to third‑party applications so you can search files, pull live data, and reference content right in the chat.
+Connectors let ChatGPT securely connect to third-party apps, such as Outlook and SharePoint so that you can search files, pull live data, and reference content directly in your ChatGPT chats.

 - Outlook calendar